 job, the others have to work extra hard.

 of the forelegs.
 Other muscles are over worked at the same time.
 The Latisimuss Dorsi helps move the shoudler &

 often is damaged directly by the saddle & or girth. the Trapesius gets directly damaged from the tree bars

 squeezing in on them from one or both sides.
-The Romboidius works to lift the shoulder up & forward
+The Romboidius works to lift the shoulder up & forward and is directly

-you starting to get the picture?
-A tendon is not a rubber band but gets 90% of it's travel from the Muscle that it's attached
+to get the picture?
+A tendon is not a rubber band but gets 90% of it's travel from the Muscle that it's attached with.

 in the lower leg.